 - Breach of contract (failing to adhere to terms of contract between agent and buyer or seller)

 A real estate agent or broker who causes damages or loss to a buyer or seller must be held accountable for his or her actions.
-Depending on the circumstances of your case, you could make a claim for breach of fiduciary duty, negligence or fraud.
-And attorney Carlton can help you every step of the way.
+Depending on the circumstances of your case, you could make a claim for breach of fiduciary duty, negligence, or fraud.